-- 1. The member has a temporary or permanent disability or other medical condition that prevents the member's physical attendance; - 2.
-A medical condition of a member of the member's family requires the member to provide care that prevents the member's physical attendance; - 3.
+- 1. The member has a temporary or permanent disability or other medical condition that prevents the member's physical attendance.
+For purposes of determining whether a quorum is physically assembled, an individual member of a public body who is a person with a disability as defined in § 51.5-40.1 and uses remote participation counts toward the quorum as if the individual was physically present; - 2.
+A medical condition of a member of the member's family requires the member to provide care that prevents the member's physical attendance or the member is a caregiver who must provide care for a person with a disability at the time the public meeting is being held thereby preventing the member's physical attendance.
+For purposes of determining whether a quorum is physically assembled, an individual member of a public body who is a caregiver for a person with a disability and uses remote participation counts toward the quorum as if the individual was physically present; - 3.
 The member's principal residence is more than 60 miles from the meeting location identified in the required notice for such meeting; or - 4.
 The member is unable to attend the meeting due to a personal matter and identifies with specificity the nature of the personal matter.
 However, the member may not use remote participation due to personal matters more than two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater.